Kinetic Interacting Particle Langevin Monte Carlo: Results

-where $M$ is the total number of time-steps and $w$ acts as a normalising, weighting function.
-We set $w(i)=\frac{2}{M(M+1)} \frac{i}{M}$ for our computations, as it matches the weighting used in \cite{kuntz2023particle}.
-Hence, the ABC computes a signed, weighted area between the error curves of MPGD and KIPLMC2.
+where $M$ is the total number of time-steps and $w$ acts as a weighting function $w(i)=2i/(M(M+1))$, matching \citet{kuntz2023particle}.
+Hence, the ABC computes a signed, weighted area between the error curves of \gls*{ipla} and \gls*{kiplmc2}.
 In particular, when $c^m$ is dominated by $c^k$, the ABC is negative, whilst positive in the converse case.